-A lot of people talk about the fun that is to be had in the great outdoors, but the truth is, there are plenty of fun activities to do in the great indoors as well.
-If you're staying inside with your family you can still make the day exciting, and maybe even teach your kids something new with the following indoor family activities.
+Whether the temperatures have dropped and it's too cold outside to play, or it's just a good day (or night) for staying home, there are plenty of ways to have fun in the great indoors.
+If you're staying inside with your family, you can still make the day exciting, keep kids entertained, and maybe even teach them something new with these indoor family activities.

 All you need is a white wall or a bedsheet, and a projector, and you're all set to bring the feeling of the drive-ins indoors.
 Play your favorite movie, gather all of your preferred snacks, and flood the couch/floor with blankets and pillows.